annetutil/annet/docs/usage/tutorial.rst

 |   r3   | ``192.168.3.1/24`` |
 +--------+--------------------+

-Go to router page press **Add Components**, choose **Interfaces**.
-Use name: ``loopback10`` and type: ``Virtual``.
-Next, add IP address to the interface follow the table.
+Go to the router page, click **Add Components**, and choose **Interfaces**.
+Use the name ``loopback10`` and type ``Virtual``.
+Next, add an IP address to the interface following the table.

-For now, we should add to mesh redistribute connected network to BGP.
-Moreover, we want to filter prefixes between routers!
+Now, we need to add the redistribution of connected networks to BGP in the mesh.
+Additionally, we want to filter prefixes between routers!

-To do that update file ``generators/mesh_views/routers.py``:
+To do this, update the file ``generators/mesh_views/routers.py``:

 .. code:: python